 It wouldn’t be summer without carnivals, and we’ve got some brilliant ones taking place this July.

-Kicking off the Carnival season is Wareham Carnival.
-With live music and food and drink and then the Carnival Procession on the final day, don’t miss this weekend of fun in mid July.
+Kicking off the 2025 Carnival season is Wareham Carnival.
+With live music and food and drink and then the Carnival Procession on the final day, don’t miss these 3 days of fun on the third weekend in July.

 Swanage Carnival and Regatta is one of the biggest events taking place in Swanage and draws visitors every year from far and wide.
-Enjoy 8 days of events from the end of July into early August.
+Enjoy 8 days of events from the last Saturday in July.

 Lyme Regis and Bridport Carnivals take place in August.